galil34/IDS2024S/quiz/5/README.md

 12. Which one of the following three coordinates are valid and can be used to represent data?
 - **e2 & e1**
 13. Best visualization coloring.
 - **Purple-green**
-US cities temperatures.
+14. US cities temperatures.
+- **Chicago is the least varying**
+- **Death Valley is the wildest varying**
+- **San Diego is the hottest in January**
+- **San Diego is the coolest in July**

-Colorscale classes.
+15. Colorscale classes.
+- **A: qualitative**
+- **B: sequential**
+- **C: diverging**
+- **D: accent**

-US states population growth.
+16. US states population growth.
+- **Accent color scale**

-An ugly visualization.
+17. An ugly visualization.
+- **The x-axis labels need to fit the bars on the graph**

-An Excel Bar plot.
+18. An Excel Bar plot.
 (Hint.
 Create a column of salary data in an Excel file.
 Go to the Insert tab in the Excel file and look for )
+- **

-This graph displays the global land temperature anomaly of earth over the past 300 years.
+19. This graph displays the global land temperature anomaly of earth over the past 300 years.
 The vertical axis basically tells use how hot Earth has been in a given year compared to the average temperature during 1951-1980?
 Just by looking a this graph, do you think if the temperature of Earth will increase or decrease in the following decades?
 Approximately, how much hotter or cooler do you think Earth will be in 2050 with respect to the average temperature during 1951-1980 (the zero anomaly temperature)?
 Express your answer in units of Celsius.